Write Short-Form Video Hooks With AI (8 Variants)

 The task

-You have a 45-second TikTok edited and ready, but the first 3 seconds — the bit that decides whether 80% of viewers stay or scroll — is a placeholder you wrote tired.
-Your retention curve from the last 5 videos is hockey-stick: 100% at second 0, 32% at second 3, 20% by second 6.
-The video content is fine; the hook is leaking 70 points of audience before they ever see the payoff.
+You have a 38-second TikTok edited and ready, but the first 3 seconds — the bit that decides whether most viewers stay or scroll — is a placeholder you wrote tired.
+Your retention curve from the last 5 videos is a cliff: 100% at second 0, 32% at second 3, 20% by second 6.
+The content is fine; the hook is leaking 68 points of audience before anyone sees the payoff.
 You want 8 hook variants from different pattern families so you can pick two to actually film, test against each other, and learn what works for your specific niche over the next two weeks.

 Where AI helps — and where it does not

-AI is good at applying hook patterns reliably — counter-intuitive claim, stake/consequence, concrete number, personal admission, open question, “if you” filter, before/after tease, mid-action time-stamp.
-It can also help you avoid the patterns that have become invisible in 2026 (“have you ever,” “today I’m going to show you,” “you won’t believe”).
+AI is good at applying hook patterns reliably: counter-intuitive claim, stake/consequence, concrete number, personal admission, open question, “if you” filter, before/after tease, mid-action time-stamp.
+It can also help you avoid patterns that went invisible by 2026 (“have you ever,” “today I’m going to show you,” “you won’t believe”).

 What AI cannot do: tell you which pattern works in your niche.
-That is purely empirical and varies by audience — beauty creators see counter-intuitive hooks underperform; finance creators see them overperform.
+That is purely empirical and varies by audience — beauty creators often see counter-intuitive hooks underperform; finance creators see them overperform.
 Test 2 hooks from different pattern families against each other for at least 2 weeks before settling on a default.
-AI also cannot judge whether your hook overpromises against your actual payoff — if the hook claims something the video doesn’t deliver, watch-time tanks and the algorithm punishes the next post too.
+AI also cannot judge whether your hook overpromises against your actual payoff.
+If the hook claims something the video doesn’t deliver, watch-time tanks and the algorithm penalizes the next post too.

 A specific failure mode: AI gravitates to grandiose opening words (“incredible,” “shocking,” “you won’t believe”).
-Tell it: “the first 3 syllables must be unexpected but plain — no superlatives, no clickbait register.”
+Tell it plainly: the first 3 syllables must be unexpected but plain — no superlatives, no clickbait register.
+GPT-5.5 and Claude Sonnet 4.6 both default to this hype register unless you forbid it in the prompt; the rules block below does that.

 What to feed the AI

-- Audience level — tourist (sees you for first time), beginner (follows the niche), regular (knows your style)
+• Audience level — tourist (sees you for the first time), beginner (follows the niche), regular (knows your style)

-- One specific word/phrase to avoid (one that’s overused in your niche right now)
+• One specific word or phrase to avoid (one that’s overused in your niche right now)

-- Whether the hook will be on-screen text, VO, or both
+• Whether the hook will be on-screen text, voice-over, or both

 Copy-ready prompt

 Write 8 short-form video hook candidates.
-Each hook 1-2 sentences, total ≤4 seconds spoken.
+Each hook 1-2 sentences, total under 4 seconds spoken.

 Use these 8 pattern families, one each: